 If I had to point out a little nitpick, it would be the CGI muzzle flares, bullet wounds, and blood.
 Though I realize that timing all these with practical effects during the filming of the fight scenes would have significantly increased the difficulty of production by a lot, everything else about these scenes does, indeed, make up for it.

-Why Does John Wick Is Fit the Term ‘Iaconic?’
+Why Does John Wick Fit the Term ‘Iconic?’

 The most mind-blowing fact about John Wick, though, is that it has roughly eighty distinct lines of dialogue -excluding a multitude of grunts and yelps during the fight scenes, of course- while it’s not rare for movies of comparable running time to have over a thousand.

-For example, Die Hard (1988) has about thirteen hundred lines of dialogue within its two hours of runtime.
-That’s two orders of magnitude less, yet the movie does a great job of establishing the plot, characters, and motivations.
+For example, Die Hard (1988) has about thirteen hundred lines of dialogue within two hours of runtime.
+That’s two orders of magnitude less, yet the movie effectively establishes the plot, characters, and motivations.
 We are never left wondering about what’s happening on the screen or why.